History of Moldova: Independent country and Transnistria conflict

-Independence: the early years, 1991–2001
+Early years of independence (1991–2001)

 On 8 December 1991, Mircea Snegur, an ex-communist reformer, ran an unopposed election for the presidency.
 On March 2, 1992, the country achieved formal recognition as an independent state at the United Nations.

 In 1992, Moldova became involved in a brief conflict against local insurgents in Transnistria, who were aided by the Russian 14th Guards Army and Russian, Ukrainian and Don Cossack volunteers, which resulted in the failure of Moldova, supported by Romania, to regain control over the breakaway republic.

 Starting 1993, Moldova began to distance itself from Romania.
 The 1994 Constitution of Moldova used the term "Moldovan language" instead of "Romanian" and changed the national anthem to "Limba noastră".

 On January 2, 1992, Moldova introduced a market economy, liberalizing prices, which resulted in huge inflation.
 From 1992 to 2001, the young country suffered its worst economic crisis, leaving most of the population below the poverty line.
 In 1993, a national currency, the Moldovan leu, was introduced to replace the Soviet rouble.
 The end of the planned economy also meant that industrial enterprises would have to buy supplies and sell their goods by themselves, and most of the management was unprepared for such a change.
 Moldova's industry, especially machine building, became all but defunct, and unemployment skyrocketed.
 The economic fortunes of Moldova began to change in 2001; since then the country has seen a steady annual growth of between 5% and 10%.
 In the early 2000s, there was also a considerable growth of emigration of Moldovans looking for work (mostly illegally) in Italy, Portugal, Spain, Greece, Cyprus, Turkey, Russia and other countries.
 Remittances from Moldovans abroad account for almost 38% of Moldova's GDP, the second-highest percentage in the world.
 Officially, Moldova's annual GDP is on the order of $1,000 per capita; however, a significant part of the economy goes unregistered as a result of corruption.